netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 Soon to show knowledge graph relationships (still under construction).

-> Embedded into Gemini via a cluster of markdown files - but one vocabulary.md file is sufficient.
+✅ Embedded into Gemini via a cluster of markdown files - but one vocabulary.md file is sufficient.
 ___

-### 9) THE CODE:
+### 9)  🔧 THE CODE 🔧 :

 > lexsci.py